 Parents often think teaching the letter names, aee, bee, cee, etc. will give them a head start before school.
 In fact only 5 letter names (a, e, i, o, u) are ever used in reading!
 So this is not the best time to emphasise alphabet names.
 But do get your child interested in letter shapes and their sounds.
 To make sure you are teaching the sounds correctly, see Shapes and Sounds section of Learn to Read & Write - a Parent's Guide, page 11.

 My child wants me to read the same book over and over again.
 Surely we should be reading other things by now?

 Young children often ask for the same again and again.
 This can be very frustrating, especially since they seem to have a knack of loving the book you like the least!
 However, rereading familiar stories gives them confidence and there is obviously something in the book that has captured their imagination.
 Give them other new book choices and eventually they will move on and find another favourite.

 My child is a confident reader, but still wants me to read to her books written for younger children.

-As children grow older and become more independent and skillful, they still like to return to things they remember from younger days - books, toys or television programmes, for example.
+As children grow older and become more independent and skilful, they still like to return to things they remember from younger days - books, toys or television programmes, for example.
 It might be that reading simpler books gives them happy or secure memories of being younger and more dependent, or that they feel more secure reading a book that they know they won't struggle with.
 Reading easy books, both to and with them is still useful, but you might want to combine them with longer, more challenging stories where you take turns, with your turns longer than theirs.

 My child is on a lower level reading book than the rest of the class.